 Chemistry-H builds a model of the behavior of matter in the universe by thoroughly examining the behavior and properties of the atom.
 The student is taught to examine data with the intent to discover patterns and to derive workable, usually mathematical, approaches to applying the theories arising from these inferences to the solutions of practical problems.
 The course is therefore highly math oriented.
 Problem-solving techniques are heavily emphasized.
 The course is laboratory oriented.

-AP-Chemistry and Chemistry IB SL are second-year honors level chemistry courses with a rigorous curriculum designed for the student planning to major in college science or pursue more advanced chemistry at a university.
+AP-Chemistry are second-year honors level chemistry courses with a rigorous curriculum designed for the student planning to major in college science or pursue more advanced chemistry at a university.
 The courses are math oriented, and techniques in problem solving are heavily emphasized.
 The student is taught to examine data with the intent to discover patterns and to derive workable, usually mathematical, approaches to applying the theories arising from these inferences.

 Biology is a laboratory science course for the college-bound student.
 The course emphasizes detailed knowledge of the central concepts, principles, and basic factual material on the following topics: molecular and cellular aspects of living things, structure and function of plants and animals, genetics, evolution, plant and animal diversity and principles of classification, ecological relationships, and animal behavior.
 This course satisfies the life science graduation requirement.

-Human Anatomy and Physiology surveys the structure and functions of the body.
+Honors Human Anatomy and Physiology surveys the structure and functions of the body.
 An intensive study is made of each of the body systems and organs.
 This course will include the study of cells, tissues, genetics, and disorders.
 Each of the units studied includes laboratory investigations and dissections.
 These studies will lead to a greater understanding of how the body systems work together as a whole.
 This course satisfies the life science graduation requirement.

 Physics introduces the student to the basic laws of nature in the physical universe.
 The focus is upon motion, energy waves, light, electricity, magnetism, and atomic and nuclear structures.
 The student is challenged to develop critical thinking and problem-solving ability.
-As much as possible, opportunities are provided to investigate physical phenomenon in the Laboratory while gaining skills that are useful in future work in Science.
+As much as possible, opportunities are provided to investigate physical phenomenon in the Laboratory while gaining skills that are useful in future work in science.